oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      b.
 Choose an image location:
        - For `JRF` and `RestrictedJRF` domains, select `Middleware`, then `fmw-infrastructure`.
        - For `WLS` domains, select `Middleware`, then `weblogic`.

      c.
 Select Sign In and accept the license agreement.

      d.
-Use your terminal to locally log in to Docker `docker login container-registry.oracle.com`.
+Use your terminal to locally log in to Docker: `docker login container-registry.oracle.com`.

      e.
-Later, when you run the sample, it will call `docker pull` for your base image based on the domain type:
+Later, when you run the sample, it will call `docker pull` for your base image based on the domain type.
        - For `JRF` and `RestrictedJRF`, it will pull `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.3`.
        - For `WLS`, it will pull `container-registry.oracle.com/middleware/weblogic:12.2.1.3`.

-   - __Option 2 of 2, create your own WebLogic base image.__
+   - __Option 2, create your own WebLogic base image.__

      Alternatively, you can create your own base image and override the sample's default base image name and tag by exporting the `BASE_IMAGE_NAME` and `BASE_IMAGE_TAG` environment variables prior to running the sample scripts.
-If you want to create your own base image, see [Preparing a Base Image](({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}})).
+If you want to create your own base image, see [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).

 8. If you are using a `JRF` domain type, then it requires an RCU infrastructure database.
-See the next section [Prerequisites for JRF Domains](#prerequisites-for-jrf-domains).
+See [Prerequisites for JRF Domains](#prerequisites-for-jrf-domains).
 You can do this step before or after you create your final image.
-If your not using a `JRF` domain type, proceed directly to the [Use the WebLogic Image Tool to create an image](#use-the-weblogic-image-tool-to-create-an-image) section.
+If you're not using a `JRF` domain type, proceed to [Use the WebLogic Image Tool to create an image](#use-the-weblogic-image-tool-to-create-an-image).

 #### Prerequisites for JRF domains

 > __IMPORTANT__: This section is only required for demonstrating a `JRF` domain type.
-Skip this section and proceed directly to the [Use the WebLogic Image Tool to create an image](#use-the-weblogic-image-tool-to-create-an-image) section if your domain type is `WLS` or `RestrictedJRF`.
+Skip this section and proceed to [Use the WebLogic Image Tool to create an image](#use-the-weblogic-image-tool-to-create-an-image) if your domain type is `WLS` or `RestrictedJRF`.

 A JRF domain requires an infrastructure database called an RCU database, requires initializing this database, and requires configuring your domain to access this database.
 All of these steps must occur before you first deploy your domain.